 There are two phases to the program.
 The first phase is a 22 week, residential phase where cadets live on site focusing on academic instruction.
 The second phase is a 12 month, post residential phase where cadet return to their community focusing on goals, objectives and placement.

 OYCP has no tolerance for disrespect, bullying, fighting, lying, cheating, or stealing.

 Things To Remember

 We provide the opportunity for you to change but ultimately it is your choice if you want to change and be successful in life.
-Over 100,000 youth just like you chose to be successful.
+Over 180,000 youth (nationwide), just like you chose to be successful.
 Choose to succeed.
-When you graduate from OYCP you will have significantly increased your math, reading, and language skills.
+When you graduate from OYCP you will have significantly increased your math, reading, and english skills.
 You will have had the opportunity to recover high school credits or earn an educational credential.
 You will be a better person with more self-confidence and self-esteem.
 You will have a plan in place to be successful in life.
 Lastly, you will discover the real you.